 Can we use an account for the service that is not a local Administrator?

-This is not a supported scenario, especially considering the installation will attempt to ensure that the user becomes an Administrator if they are not, in addition to Logon as Service and Logon as Batch privileges.
+No. This is not a supported scenario.
+The installation will attempt to ensure that the user becomes an Administrator if they are not, in addition to Logon as Service and Logon as Batch privileges.

 Where is the management service installed?